recommenders-team/recommenders/CONTRIBUTING.md

 1. When adding code to the repo, make sure you sign the commits, otherwise the tests will fail (see [how to sign the commits](https://github.com/recommenders-team/recommenders/wiki/How-to-sign-commits)).
 1. Create a pull request against **staging** branch.

-See the wiki for more details about our [merging strategy](https://github.com/microsoft/recommenders/wiki/Strategy-to-merge-the-code-to-main-branch).
+See the wiki for more details about our [merge strategy](https://github.com/microsoft/recommenders/wiki/Strategy-to-merge-the-code-to-main-branch).

 ## Coding Guidelines